What Every Banker Needs to Know About China

 With so much pandemic and political news filling our national headspace, it might be easy to overlook a critical situation with China that is brewing.
-But since you’re a banking leader, we want to make sure you’re in the know.
+But we want to make sure you’re in the know.

-For decades, we’ve had a reasonably symbiotic relationship with China.
+For decades, the U.S. has had a reasonably symbiotic relationship with China.
 It has manufactured the goods we love at low-cost so we can consume at greater rates than any previous generation.
 In return, China has become the world’s manufacturing epicenter – unrivaled in its capacity and talent for producing everything from electronics to pharmaceuticals.

-The result is that China is our largest trading partner outside of the USMCA.
+The result is that China is our largest trading partner outside of NAFTA.
 It is also second only to Japan as our biggest creditor, owning $1.7 trillion of U.S. debt.